rickhowe/sample/README.md

 # difffilter

-## Diff line filter
+## A diff line selectable filter

-The standard "diff" command has "--ignore-matching-lines=regexp (-I regexp)" option to ignore a hunk if all the inserted and deleted lines match regexp.
+The standard "diff" command has "--ignore-matching-lines=regexp (-I regexp)" option to ignore hunks if all the inserted and deleted lines match regexp.
 This plugin provides similar functionality but tries a line-level filtering based on regexp and other matching criteria.